Inver Stone

 Time frame Location Use

-Before 1715 and earlier Outside ancient shebeen Lifting stone with possible Clan association
+Before 1715 Outside ancient shebeen Lifting stone with possible Clan association

 20th century - 2020 Outside Inver Cottage Lifting stone

-July 18th, 2021 - Present Braemar, with the Highland games committee Lifting stone
+July 18th, 2021 - Present Braemar, at the Highland games centre Lifting stone

 Location

-The Inver stone moved to a new location in July 2021.
-It is now located at Braemar, cared for by the highland games committee.
+The Inver Stone sits in Braemar, cared for by the highland games centre after being relocated in July 2021.
+Prior to its relocation, the stone sat outside Inver Cottage in Inver – the stone’s namesake.
 If you want to lift the stone please contact the Braemar Highland Games Centre.

 Braemar Highland Games centre with the stone sitting outside

-Braemar Highland Games centre with the stone sitting outside.
+Braemar Highland Games centre with the Inver stone sitting outside.

 The location is on our map.